 Tamsin Winter is a multi-award-winning author who writes fresh, funny and heartfelt fiction for readers aged 10+.
 Tamsin grew up in a Northamptonshire village where she spent her childhood reading books and writing stories.
 She studied English literature and creative writing at university, and worked as an English teacher for many years.
 Tamsin's debut novel Being Miss Nobody won multiple awards including the Awesome Book Award, the Brilliant Book Award, and the Leicester Teen Fiction Book of the Year.
 Tamsin's second novel, Jemima Small Versus the Universe was shortlisted for the Waterstone's Children's Book Prize and nominated for the Carnegie Medal.
 Tamsin is "fast becoming a favourite for young teens" (The Observer).
-Her eagerly-anticipated third novel, Girl (in Real Life) is out now.
+Her eagerly-anticipated fourth novel, Bad Influence, will be released on 8th June 2023.
 Tamsin lives in Leicestershire with her son and is currently working on her next novel.

 WHY I LOVE TELLING STORIES...